 “When well designed and implemented, green stimulus measures can generate income, create jobs, improve wellbeing for all and build resilience.”

-Friends of the Earth and Transition Economics published a report in March 2021 advocating the growth of green apprenticeships.
+Friends of the Earth and Transition Economics published a report in March 2021.
+They are advocating the growth of green apprenticeships.
 Pointing out that half a million young people between the ages of 16 and 24 are unemployed, and that is discounting furlough, they argue that the opportunity to grow the green economy and solve youth employment is too important to miss.

-The Climate Change Committee’s Sixth Carbon Budget published in December 2020 says that carbon emissions need to fall by 80% by 2035, meaning that the green infrastructure needed to achieve this goal needs to be in place in the next 10 years.
+The Climate Change Committee’s Sixth Carbon Budget published in December 2020 says that carbon emissions need to fall by 80% by 2035.
+This means that the green infrastructure needed to achieve this goal needs to be in place in the next 10 years.
 Examples of urgent action include green home improvements, public transport and cycling infrastructure, electric vehicles, renewables and new woodlands.

 The report identifies the following green-skills gaps and shortages in the UK: